jordanofoster/ntu-obsidian-notes/ISYS20311 - Information Security/Lecture 13 - Incident Prevention.md

 #### IP connections between network and the Internet

 It is useful to capture 5-tuple metadata of the accepted connections at the edge of your network, as this shows any raw connections coming out of it.
-Interesting
+Interesting traffic would include things like:
+- HTTP traffic not going through a proxy server
+- Direct malware *command/control* sessions

+#### IP connections between zones in OT (Operational Technology) networks

+For example, server networks.
+At minimum, 5-tuple metadata from the critical OT zone boundaries (such as the IT/OT interface) should be captured.
+Such traffic is likely to contain evidence of an attacker's actions against cyber-physical systems.

+#### Host-based activity

+A host-based monitoring system can detect unauthorised activity on systems themselves, such as unusual/unauthorised activity by software systems.
+These might evade typical detection systems based on network interfaces.

+### Who, when, where...